-The pre-1940 works written as Helen Ferguson exhibit some of the psychosexual preoccupations that will become familiar in Kavan’s later writing, in particular the brutal sexual struggle between man and woman and a deadened sense of bodily and emotional experience.
+The pre-1940 works written as Helen Ferguson exhibit some of the intense psychosexual preoccupations that will become familiar in Kavan’s later writing, in particular the brutal sexual struggle between man and woman and a deadened sense of bodily and emotional experience.
 Broadly realist, these earlier novels have neat, if rather unsophisticated, plots, linear narrative structures and partially ‘rounded’ characterisation, but already in the descriptions of tree-lined suburbs, country houses, interwar manufacturing towns and bourgeois domestic interiors, there is a sense of indeterminate menace that shadows these stories.
 Grim faced and cheerless, Kavan’s characters struggle to express any emotion and there is a constant threat of abandonment of the central protagonist, one that goes well beyond any romantic or sexual rejection.
 Described by Doris Lessing on the cover of A Charmed Circle (1929) as ‘short, bleak and shocking’, this novel, and the others like it, are inhabited by anxious women with ‘dark, secret faces’ who are often described as expressionless, like ‘dull, dejected ghosts’ women caught in a world where all choices seem to be negative ones: persecution over attachment and connection; abortion (still an extremely taboo subject) over reproduction; victimhood rather than mutuality; destructive obsession over empathy; betrayal over trust.
 Although they do, over the years, become noticeably more psychologically claustrophobic in tone, the Helen Ferguson novels are, on the surface at least, rather similar to many middlebrow potboilers of the time with a veneer of realism and verisimilitude holding together the tales of romantic disappointment and bitter family rivalries.
 After 1939, however, this writing style changes dramatically.
 Gone are the niceties of the country house settings with their rituals of afternoon tennis, brittle drawing room decorum and gin at six.
 In their place are inscrutable fable-like narratives set in isolated castles surrounded by dense foliage and impenetrable woods or abandoned houses inexplicably encircled by flotillas of ice and snow or, the exact opposite, houses in the tropics oppressed by an unbearable suffocating heat.
 Any identifiable external reality or physical world disappears as the landscape assumes a lurid anthropomorphism in which events appear like scenarios out of a ‘grotesque nightmare film’.
 This nightmarish tone in Kavan’s writing is echoed in her paintings that are strongly reminiscent of Edvard Munch’s solitary screaming figure standing in a dissolving landscape.
 This second period of Kavan’s work consists of psychological , described by Anaïs Nin as nocturnal worlds full of ‘waking dreamers’ who exist ‘in solitude with their shadows, hallucinations, prophecies’ that speak of ‘fantasies, imagination and non-reason’.
 Many of them are structured around narratives in which a malevolent figure is consumed by hatred for a weak girl who is cast out, sometimes literally, but more often, figuratively by subjection to an excruciating emotional coldness.